Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/silent-installation.md

 2. Run the downloaded `BoldReports_EnterpriseReporting.exe` by double-clicking it.
 The installer wizard automatically opens and extracts the package into the `%temp%` folder.

-3. The file `boldreports_enterprisereporting`(version)(timestamp).exe file will be extracted into the `%temp%` directory.
+3. The file `boldreports_enterprisereporting(version)(timestamp).exe` file will be extracted into the `%temp%` directory.

 4. Run `%temp%.`, then Temp folder will be opened.
-The `boldreports_enterprisereporting`(version)(timestamp).exe file will be present in one of the temp folders.
+The `boldreports_enterprisereporting(version)(timestamp).exe` file will be present in one of the temp folders.
 The folder name will start with `is`.

     ![Temp-folder](/static/assets/on-premise/images/installation/silent-installation/temp-folder.png)

-5. Copy the extracted `boldreports_enterprisereporting`(version)(timestamp).exe file and paste it in any of the local drive.
+5. Copy the extracted `boldreports_enterprisereporting(version)(timestamp).exe` file and paste it in any of the local drive.

 6. Exit the Wizard.

     ![Exit-wizard](/static/assets/on-premise/images/installation/silent-installation/exit-wizard.png)

-7. Open the windows command prompt in **Administrator** mode and navigate to `boldreport_enterprisereporting.exe` file location which is copied from step 5.
+7. Open the windows command prompt in **Administrator** mode and navigate to the `boldreportenterprisereport(version)(timestamp).exe` file location which has been copied and pasted to the local drive.

 8. Provide the necessary arguments in the below command to install the the above `Bold Reports Enterprise Edition` installer in silent mode.